MoonStorm/FastCrud/README.md

 For .NET 4.5, the code contains the polyfills for the missing FormattableString class, which is required when targetting that framework version and using string interpolation with the C# 6 compiler in VS 2015.

 #### Features:
-- Support for LocalDb and Ms Sql Server (more coming soon)
+- Support for LocalDb, Ms Sql Server, MySql, SqLite
 - Entities having composite primary keys are supported
 - All the CRUD methods accept a transaction and a command timeout
 - Fast pre-computed entity queries